Massive Attack: "Weather Underground" / Heligoland (2007–2011)

-Ritual Spirit EP, the return of Tricky, and new songs
+Ritual Spirit EP and working with Tricky again (2013–2019)

-In a 2013 interview for his first solo art show since 2008, Del Naja confirmed that not only was new Massive Attack material in the works, but that rumours of a reunion with Tricky were true.
+In a 2013 interview for his first solo art show since 2008, 3D confirmed that not only was new Massive Attack material in the works, but that rumours of a reunion with Tricky were true.
 Tricky had not been featured on a Massive Attack album since 1994's Protection.

-On 5 February 2014, it was confirmed that Massive Attack would headline at Secret Solstice, a new music festival in Reykjavík in June.
+Massive Attack headlined at Secret Solstice, a new music festival in Reykjavík in June 2014.
 On 21 February 2015, it was confirmed through the Massive Attack Facebook page that they would be collaborating with Run the Jewels.

-On 21 January 2016, the iPhone application "Fantom" was released.
-The application was developed by a team including Massive Attack's Del Naja and let users hear parts of four new songs by remixing them in real time, using the phone's location, movement, clock, heartbeat, and camera.
+An iPhone application "Fantom" was released in 2016, developed by a team including 3D, which let users hear parts of four new songs by remixing them in real time, using the phone's location, movement, clock, heartbeat, and camera.

-On 28 January 2016, Massive Attack released a new EP, Ritual Spirit, which includes the four songs released on Fantom.
-The EP was written and produced by Del Naja and new collaborator, Euan Dickinson.
+The group released a new EP on 28 January 2016, Ritual Spirit, which includes the four songs released on Fantom.
+The EP was written and produced by 3D and new collaborator, Euan Dickinson.

 It was their first release since the 2011 Four Walls / Paradise Circus collaboration with Burial, and the first time since 1994 that Tricky had been featured on Massive Attack content.
 Scottish hip-hop group Young Fathers, London rapper Roots Manuva and singer Azekel also featured on the EP.

-On 26 July 2016, Massive Attack previewed three new songs: "Come Near Me", "The Spoils", and "Dear Friend" on the Fantom iPhone application on which they previously previewed the four songs from the Ritual Spirit EP.
+Massive Attack previewed three new songs on 26 July 2016: "Come Near Me", "The Spoils", and "Dear Friend" on the Fantom iPhone application on which they previously previewed the four songs from the Ritual Spirit EP.

-On 29 July 2016, they released a new EP, "The Spoils", which includes "The Spoils" and "Come Near Me", both previewed on Fantom.
+They released a new EP on 29 July 2016, "The Spoils", which includes "The Spoils" and "Come Near Me", both previewed on Fantom.
+The EP was written and produced by Daddy G, without 3D's involvement.
 "The Spoils" features vocals from American singer-songwriter Hope Sandoval, and "Come Near Me" features British vocalist Ghostpoet.
 A music video for "Come Near Me", directed by Ed Morris, and featuring Kosovan actress Arta Dobroshi, was released the same day as the single.
-The video for "The Spoils", featuring Cate Blanchett, and directed by Australian director John Hillcoat, was released on 9 August 2016.
+The video for "The Spoils", featuring Cate Blanchett and directed by Australian director John Hillcoat, was released on 9 August 2016.

+Massive Attack cancelled their appearance at the 2018 Mad Cool festival in Madrid because of sound bleed from Franz Ferdinand on a neighbouring stage.
+The festival offered several solutions to accommodate the band, but Massive Attack rejected them all.

+Massive Attack went on tour in 2019 to promote the 20th anniversary rerelease of Mezzanine, billed as "Mezzanine XX1".
+The American tour dates, originally scheduled for April, were postponed to September due to illness in the band.